davelunt/NemaTree/README.md

 A very minimal Methods section describing basic use of this workflow might be as follows:

-Phylogenetic analysis of root-knot nematode SSU rRNA sequences was carried out with the RKN-RRNA Snakemake workflow, available at https://github.com/davelunt/RKN-RRNA.
+Phylogenetic analysis of root-knot nematode SSU rRNA sequences was carried out with the RKN-RRNA Snakemake workflow available at https://github.com/davelunt/RKN-RRNA.
 The workflow uses Snakemake (Mölder et al 2021) to implement the entire workflow using a computational environment specified in the `environment.yaml` file in the `envs` directory of the workflow repository.
 A reference alignment of diverse root-knot nematode SSU rRNA sequences, selected for species representation and length, aligned with MAFFT (Nakamura et al. 2018) and available in the repository resources directory.
 The workflow uses MAFFT to add user-provided SSU sequences to this reference alignment, Seqkit (Shen et al. 2016) to report sequence data, CIAlign (Tumescheit et al. 2022) for alignment cleaning and reporting, AMAS (Borowiec 2016) for alignment reporting, IQtree (Nguyen et al 2014) for phylogenetic analysis, and Toytree (Eaton 2020) for tree visualisation.

 ## Citations